repocho/raml-mocker/README.md

 Objective
 ---
-The goal of this plugin is to provide automatics mocked responses based on REST contracts defined in a project.
-This RAML rest contracts are evaluated and the plugin provides a functions to generate random responses.
+The goal of this plugin is to provide automatic mocked responses that honor your defined RAML REST contracts.
+These contracts are evaluated and the plugin provides functions to generate random responses.

-The RAML files should contain for each request you want to mock a 200 response HTTP code, application/json and a valid json schema.
+The RAML files should contain 200 HTTP responses for each request you want to mock, application/json and a valid json schema.

 GETTING STARTED
 ---
   - Yo need to define a RAML file like this: [definition.raml]
-  - Take care the schema file import or define inside the raml file.
+  - Import the json-schema file or define it inside the raml file.
   -